bigshans/hugo-blog/README.md

 # hugo-blog

 My Blog's source.
-Finally it will be compited with hugo.
+Finally it will be compiled with hugo.